A heat wave scorches parts of Europe and fans wildfire threat in France

 Authorities imposed a nationwide fire ban amid extreme heat and drought.

-Lydia Doye in London, Justin Spike in Budapest, and Veselin Toshkov in Sofia, Bulgaria, and Suzan Fraser in Ankara contributed to this report.
+Jovana Gec in Belgrade, Serbia, Lydia Doye in London, Justin Spike in Budapest, Veselin Toshkov in Sofia, Bulgaria, and Suzan Fraser in Ankara contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.